kherron13/330_project3/SRS.md

 saving an empty note, saving when offline, etc.

 #### Usability:
-our app should be intuitive and as such would take little for the user to get accustomed to.
+Our app should be intuitive and as such would take little for the user to get accustomed to.
 The user should experience no problem displaying and saving information.
 A person without previous knowledge should be able to use/navigate the app and be able to familiarize themselves with the